EMI Filter Circuit Design for Your Next PCBBy ZM Peterson • Jan 29, 2020

 EMI has been the bane of many designs and will affect your product’s ability to pass EMC certification tests.
 Your design needs to have some resistance to noise, as well as emit low noise to be compatible with FCC and EU requirements.
 Suppressing EMI radiated to external devices can be a difficult task, while suppressing received EMI requires an EMI filter circuit design on some critical components.

 The two principle types of time-invariant linear filter circuits are passive and active EMI filter circuits.
 These circuits can be placed on a PCB as discrete components, or they can be lumped into an integrated circuit.
-Many SoCs include an integrated EMI filter circuit design that is specifically designed for a particular application.
+Some SoCs or specialty ICs will include an integrated EMI filter circuit design that is specifically designed for a particular application.
+In addition, filter circuits will target specific types of noise, either common-mode or differential-mode.
+When you think about it, all currents in a typical circuit diagram (e.g., a single-ended interconnect) are differential-mode, but the complex structure of a PCB can allow common-mode currents to flow through a PCB.
 Let’s look at how these different types of filters work and how they provide resistance to EMI.

 As the name suggests, passive filters make use of passive circuit elements to provide filtration over broad or narrow frequency bands.
+It should be noted that most filters are primarily passive circuits, althought the filters shown below can be combined with an active filter circuit (an example is shown later).
 These filters are easy to construct as higher-order filters without requiring active devices.
 This keeps power consumption low and component costs low.
 These filters can also be cascaded to provide multi-band filtration (i.e., for a wideband antenna).
 As long as you are operating below the self-resonance frequencies for the discrete components in your EMI filter circuit design, your filter’s behavior can be reliably predicted using the basic series and parallel impedance equations.

 The simplest way to place this type of EMI filter circuit in your board is with capacitors and inductors.
 These components will provide reactive impedance to your system and can be tuned to desired frequency ranges simply by adjusting the component values.
 These circuits are quite useful for removing EMI from specific frequency ranges.
 Some common applications include removing radiated EMI from a noisy clock or from another analog component that emits strongly at specific frequencies.
 The table below shows some common configurations.
 Any of these circuits can be easily analyzed with SPICE simulators.